-Though predominantly French-speaking, this district of 90,000 residents boasts a large multi-ethnic population.
-Once fairly ...
+Though predominantly French-speaking, this district of over 100,00 residents boasts a large multi-ethnic population.
+Once ...
 More

-Though predominantly French-speaking, this district of 90,000 residents boasts a large multi-ethnic population.
-Once fairly run down, it is now one of the most desired addresses in Canada, thanks to a vibrant commerce, plenty of green spaces (including Lafontaine Park and Mount Royal), bike paths, art galleries, restaurants galore and a community spirit that spills out naturally into the streets.
+Though predominantly French-speaking, this district of over 100,00 residents boasts a large multi-ethnic population.
+Once fairly run down, it is now one of the most desired addresses in Canada, thanks to a vibrant commerce, plenty of green spaces (including Lafontaine Park and Mount Royal ), bike paths, art galleries, restaurants and a community spirit that spills out naturally into the streets.
 Though its cheap-and-funky days are behind it, for many people this is still the quintessential Montreal neighborhood.

 While we were in Montreal, we spent an afternoon walking around the Plateau.
 It is easy to get to via the orange line of the metro, and you can walk the major streets, Mount-Royal, St. Denis, St. Laurent, in a few hours.
 There are lots of good places to eat on St. Denis and some cool shops on all the streets.

 A great place to wander and find things.
 Lots of BYO restaurants.
 Many ethnicities, Greek, Bistro, Middle Eastern.

 The only place I've ever encountered a black-board only bistro, like in the travel books.

 The SAQ outlet near the corner of St. Denis and Duluth is well stocked

 The plateau is the cutest, most charming area of Montreal is you ask me, even the people are beautiful there!.
 Just walk the streets towards Parc lafontaine or Laurier and stop for a fresh croissant on the way, you will love the area.
 Oh and don't forget to bring your dog, they will find a lot of friends on the plateau.